makrai/notes/misra-23-concept-min-pair-sentenc.md

     * models should (3a) > (3b), given that (1a) > (1b)
       a.
 A wug is a robin.
 A dax is a penguin.
 Therefore, a wug can fly
       b. `*`A wug is a robin.
 A dax is a penguin.
 Therefore, a dax can fly
   * Together, the three sets of stimuli tease apart more superficial predictive behaviors, such as contextual word associations, from more robust reasoning behaviors based on understanding of concept properties.
+While
-While we can expect superficial predictive strategies to be brittle in the face of shallow perturbations and irrelevant distractions, robust property knowledge and reasoning behaviors should not
+    * we can expect superficial predictive strategies to be brittle in the face of shallow perturbations and irrelevant distractions, robust property knowledge and reasoning behaviors should not be so
 * We use COMPS to analyze robust property knowledge and its inheritance in 22 different PLMs, ranging from small masked language models to billion-parameter autoregressive language models